Illinois Valley Regional Airport

 The airport also has a flying club that offers aircraft rental, flight training, and events such as fly-in breakfasts.

+History

+Ground was broken for the airport in June 1985.
+It was due to open in mid October of that year, but poor weather delayed work.
+Operations at the airport began a couple weeks later on November 1st.

+Thrifty Car Rental opened an office at the airport in November 2000.

+The airport began hosting the TBM Avenger Reunion in 2016.
+An OSF Life Flight hangar was also opened that year.

+In 2021, the city agreed to the construction of a 5,760 sqft hangar and the relocation of another to expand an existing hangar.

 Facilities and aircraft

 Facilities

 Illinois Valley Regional Airport covers an area of 200 acre at an elevation of 654 ft above mean sea level.
 It has two runways, one designated 18/36 with an asphalt surface measuring 5,999 by 100 feet (1,829 x 30 m) and a second designated 7/25 with an asphalt surface measuring 3,999 by 75 feet.

 A number of construction projects began at the airport in 2022 to upgrade facilities.
 The airport plans on extending the airport's major taxiway as well as adding five new hangars.

 The airport has a fixed-base operator that offers services such as catering, ground and cargo handling, and ground power units for transient aircraft as well as hangars for long-term storage.
 The facility offers charter flights.
 Meeting rooms, a lounge, a weather briefing station, and courtesy cars are also available.